jmcx/gorchestr8/README.md

 ![](assets/gorchestr8-concept.png)

-gorchestr8 is a Go application that exposes an API that expects a `POST` request on its `/workloads` endpoint with a JSON request payload that contains a workload name and reference to a container image, for example:
+gorchestr8 is a Go application that runs on Kubernetes and exposes an API that expects a `POST` request on its `/workloads` endpoint with a JSON request payload that contains a workload name and reference to a container image, for example:

 ```json
 {